amityweb/br_extended/README.md

 BrilliantRetail Extended Plugin
 ===========

-BrilliantRetail plugin to extend some functionality
+ExpressionEngine's BrilliantRetail plugin to extend some functionality

 Only a couple of functions at the moment...